maiconmelo/theparallelminds/positions-deduplicated.md

 ---

-## 93. Senior AI and ML HPC Cluster Engineer - NVIDIA (Austin)

-[This is the same role as Entry 92, but located in Austin, TX.
-The description is identical, with only the location changed.]

----

 ## 94. HPC and AI Cluster Engineer - NVIDIA (Beijing)

 NVIDIA is looking for a HPC and AI Cluster Engineer to join the Networking clusters solutions HPC/AI Infrastructure team.
 We are building supercomputers and AI clusters based on groundbreaking technologies.
 We are looking for a cluster engineer to be a key player to the most exciting computing hardware and software to contribute to the latest breakthroughs in artificial intelligence and GPU computing